paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Goals

 - benchmark flops and create diagram of flops benchmark performance
   - are we misinterpreting the meaning of sums/means and when each should be used?
+- benchmark what I have for mem/cache
 - finish metering LU
 - look at IS again, don't spend too much time on it though